 • However, it can also lead to serious errors:

-✓ Your mother was a nasty crazy lady, so you’ll grow up to believing that, in spite of ‘disguises’, all women are nasty & crazy
+✓ Your mother was a nasty crazy lady, so you grow up to believing that, in spite of charming ‘disguises’, all women are nasty & crazy

 ✓ if you’re in Recovery – most people who’ve known you a long time will keep treating you based on how you used to be, just as some parents keep treating a grown son like a little boy

-✶ SO – one measure of intelligence is how well one can distinguish subtle variations among very similar people, things or situations.
+✶ SO, one measure of intelligence is how well we can distinguish subtle variations among very similar people, things or situations.

 6. BROAD TOPICS

 • Focusing only on a narrow slice of life will only eliminate certain new items that are contradictory

 EXP: Women raised by a controlling parent are more likely to believe ‘The Rules’ book.
 So in contradiction – being told by a teacher/ preacher/ therapist… that it’s not emotionally healthy to manipulate men – will automatically be dismissed.